ELY3M/elys-switch-guide.github.io/docs/user_guide/sysnand/sd_preparation.md

 !!! tip ""
     1. Insert your Switch's SD card into your PC
+	2. if you are on windows, format your sd card as fat32 with guiformat from [here](http://www.ridgecrop.demon.co.uk/guiformat.htm) (make sure you know which drive letter that your sd card is on.
+Close all explorer windows before open guiformat app) alternatively, use tegraexplorer payload to format sd card as fat32. the guide is [here](format_sd.md)
-    2. Copy *the contents of* the Atmosphere `.zip` file to the root of your SD card
+	3. Copy *the contents of* the Atmosphere `.zip` file to the root of your SD card
-    3. Copy the `bootloader` folder from the Hekate `.zip` file to the root of your SD card
+    4. Copy the `bootloader` folder from the Hekate `.zip` file to the root of your SD card
-    4. Copy `hekate_ipl.ini` to the `bootloader` folder on your SD card
+    5. Copy `hekate_ipl.ini` to the `bootloader` folder on your SD card
-    5. Copy `Lockpick_RCM.bin` to the `/bootloader/payloads` folder on your SD card
+    6. Copy `Lockpick_RCM.bin` to the `/bootloader/payloads` folder on your SD card
-    6. Copy *the contents* of the EdiZon `SD.zip` file to the root of your SD card
+    7. Copy *the contents* of the EdiZon `SD.zip` file to the root of your SD card
-    7. Create a folder named `appstore` inside the `switch` folder on your SD card, and put `appstore.nro` in it
+    8. Create a folder named `appstore` inside the `switch` folder on your SD card, and put `appstore.nro` in it
-    8. Copy `ftpd.nro`, `NX-Shell.nro`, `NxThemesInstaller.nro` and `atmosphere-updater.nro` to the `switch` folder on your SD card
+    9. Copy `ftpd.nro`, `NX-Shell.nro`, `NxThemesInstaller.nro` and `atmosphere-updater.nro` to the `switch` folder on your SD card
-    9. Reinsert your SD card back into your Switch
+    10. Reinsert your SD card back into your Switch

      ![sdfilesimg](../img/sdfiles.png)